programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-09.png" alt="A map of police killings per 100K population using a log-scale" caption="Figure 09.
 The number of police killings per-100K population using a log-scale." %}

-**Normalizing** the data dramatically changes the appearance of the map.
+Normalizing the data dramatically changes the appearance of the map.
 The initial visualization suggested that the problem of police killing civilians was limited to a few counties, generally those with large populations.
-But when the data is normalized, it appears police killings of civilians is far more widespread.
-The counties with the highest **rates** of killings are those with low populations, even if they have relatively few killings.
-Trying to illustrate this issue with charts or tables would not show the issue nearly as well.
+But when the data is normalized, it police killings of civilians seem far more widespread.
+The counties with the highest rates of killings are those with lower population numbers.
+Trying to illustrate this issue with charts or tables would not be nearly as effective.

 ## Add an Information Box to the Map

-In the process of creating the map above, a number of different useful pieces of information have been created: the number of people killed in a county by police, the population of the county, the rate of people killed, and so forth.
-Folium allows map makers to display this sort of information in a floating box that will be displayed as the user moves their cursor over the map.
-This is very helpful, especially when examining areas one may not be familiar with.
-But it is a little complicated to get set up correctly.
+In the process of creating the map above, you created vartious useful pieces of information: the number of people killed in each county by police, the county population, the rate of people killed, etc. Folium allows you to display such information in a floating box (using `folium.GeoJsonTooltip()`) that will show as the user moves their cursor over the map.
+This is very helpful, especially when examining areas one may not be familiar with – but it is a little complicated to get set up correctly.

-To add the floating information box, Folium provides a method called `folium.GeoJsonTooltip()`.

-To use this method, you will need to look "under-the-hood" of Folium.
-When Folium creates a choropleth map, it generates data about each geographic region.
-To access it, you need to save the choropleth data to a variable.
+When Folium creates a choropleth map, it generates underlying GeoJSON data about each geographic region.
+You can see this data by saving it to a variable:

 ```python
 baseMap = initMap()